California governor signs 'gun violence restraining order' law

 “If it can save one life, one family from that agony, it will be worth it,” Democratic state Senator Hannah-Beth Jackson, said during debate on the measure.

-Several Republican senators spoke against the bill, saying there were already measures in place to keep guns away from dangerous and unstable people.

-Critics added that the bill infringed on the Second Amendment right to keep and bear arms.
+Critics said the bill infringed on the Second Amendment right to keep and bear arms.

 Brown also signed a bill on Tuesday requiring BB guns and pellet guns to be brightly colored or otherwise marked so that law enforcement officers do not mistake them for deadly firearms.